Intensive Self Care With Cancer - 038

 Medications:

-There is great controversy regarding the use of repurposed drugs like itraconazole for cancer in that doctors have disparate views on repurposed drugs.
+There is great controversy regarding the use of repurposed drugs like ivermectin for cancer in that doctors have disparate views on repurposed drugs.
 In Dr. Paul Marik’s latest book, Cancer Care The Role of Repurposed Drugs and Metabolic Interventions In Treating Cancer (link offers a free download), he writes,

 “Repurposing drugs is nothing new.
 Around 30 percent of all prescriptions in the United States are written for off-label uses.
 Bringing new drugs to market can take decades and cost billions of dollars while existing licensed drugs can be repositioned to offer safe, affordable, and effective treatments in a short period of time.”